gauthamp10/uploadfile-upindia/README.md

 download.php?url=https://uploadfile.cc/298340/WTcu1Jj
 ```
 ### Deployment
-Upload the php script to your server and then pass via GET['url'] to download files directly.
+Upload the download.php script to your server and then pass via GET['url'] to download files directly.